zanebeckwith/milagro-crypto-c/wrappers/go/README.md

-There are some examples of usage in ./mpin_examples.
+There are some examples of usage in the directory `./examples`.
 These can only be run when the library is installed.